Bienvenido Granda

-Bienvenido Granda, born Rosendo Bienvenido Granda Aguilera (Havana, August 30, 1915 - Mexico City, July 9, 1983), was a Cuban vocalist/musician, singing boleros, son montunos, guarachas and other Cuban rhythms.
+Bienvenido Granda, born Rosendo Bienvenido Granda Aguilera (Havana, August 30, 1915 - Mexico City, July 9, 1983), was a Cuban vocalist, songwriter and musician, singing boleros, son montunos, guarachas and other Cuban rhythms.
 He was best known for having been the lead singer of the Cuban ensemble Sonora Matancera in the 1940s and 50s.
+He had a distinctive voice, relaxing and sensual.

 For sporting a prodigious mustache, he was nicknamed El bigote que canta (The mustache that sings) and El bigote que canta con estilo (The mustache that sings with style).

 Biography

 Bienvenido Granda was orphaned at six years of age.
 He discovered his talent for singing various Cuban rhythms and tango as a child when he sang for spare change on buses in Cuba.

 He traveled to Puerto Rico in 1941.
 The purpose of the trip was to record with the popular group Cuarteto Marcano.
-Two songs were recorded.
+The songs recorded were “Dulce Desengaño” y “Desvarío."

 Bienvenido Granda made several appearances on Cuban radio stations such as Radio Cadena Azul, Radio Cadena Suaritos, Radio Progreso and Radio CMQ.
 This was done as a way of gaining wider exposure.

 In 1942, Bienvenido Granda became the lead singer with one of the most popular bands of all Cuban/Afro-Cuban bands, the legendary Conjunto Sonora Matancera.
 Bienvenido Granda performed, recorded and achieved his greatest success with La Sonora Matancera until 1954, the year in which he began his solo career, having left the group after a bitter argument with Rogelio Martínez, its director, over money.
 El bigote que canta wanted to be paid more than his fellow band members even though La Sonora was a cooperative.
 His legacy with the band is unmatched as no vocalist recorded more songs with La Sonora Matancera than Bienvenido Granda.
 He put on vinyl over 200 songs with this group.

-After leaving Sonora Matancera Bienvenido Granda performed in several Latin American countries.
-He settled in Mexico City as a result of the Cuban Revolution.
+After leaving Sonora Matancera Bienvenido Granda made recordings in New York and Colombia.
+In the sixties, he settled in Mexico City as a result of the Cuban Revolution.
+Later, Granda adopted the Mexican citizenship.
+In Mexico, he performed and recorded with many well known groups like the orchestra of Rafael de Paz, the Sonora Mexicana, the Cuarteto de Oro, the Sonora Veracruz, the orchestra of Salomón Jiménez, the Mariachi Oro y Plata, the Mariachi México, and celebrities like Armando Manzanero, Javier Solís, Lola Beltrán, Virginia López, and Fernando Fernández.

 Bienvenido Granda sang several of the different musical genres created in Cuba, being especially proficient in the guaracha.
-He was also a fine bolero singer.
+He was also a fine bolero singer as the list above demonstrates.